No Exit (1995 film): Production

 The film was the penultimate in a series of four Wincott vehicles produced and directed by Damian Lee, shortly after The Donor and Law of the Jungle, and before When the Bullet Hits the Bone.
 An earlier film, The Killing Machine, also starred Wincott but was directed by Lee's frequent collaborator David Mitchell.
 No Exit was filmed during parts of February and March 1995 in the region of Toronto, Ontario.
 As with these other projects, Lee provided production services via his company Richmond House, on behalf of Los Angeles-based Amritraj Entertainment.

 The film, which the Chicago Tribune said "displays some thematic links to the Arnold Schwarzenegger picture The Running Man", features Sven-Ole Thorsen, who had previously appeared in that work, as well as played the main antagonist in Lee's 1990 film Abraxas, Guardian of the Universe.
 Like Jeff Wincott, Toronto-based sidekick actor Joseph Di Mambro possessed real-life Taekwondo experience.
-Although the script credited his character with a third degree black belt for dramatic purpose, Di Mambro still claimed a solid red belt in real life, and performed all of his stunts.
+Although the script credited his character with a third-degree black belt for dramatic purpose, Di Mambro still claimed a solid red belt in real life and performed all of his stunts.
 He described Wincott as very enjoyable to work with.

 Release

 Pay-per-view

-In the U.S., the film premiered on pay-per-view prior to its home video debut, appearing on December 1, 1996, on various national services such as Cable Video Store, and Hot Choice, as well as a variety of regional providers.
+In the United States, the film premiered on pay-per-view prior to its home video debut, appearing on December 1, 1996, on various national services such as Cable Video Store, and Hot Choice, as well as a variety of regional providers.
 It was renamed Fatal Combat.